dsolesvik/library/docs/aerodrome/doha-hamad/gmc.md

 Aircraft that have pushed back onto taxiway C shall taxi to reach holding points A2, A1, or A.

 #### 3.3.5.6 Apron 4
+Aircraft that have pushed back onto taxiway C shall taxi to join B to reach holding points A2, A1, or A.

 Aircraft that have pushed back onto taxiway Q shall taxi to join B to reach holding points A2, A1, or A.

 #### 3.3.5.7 Apron 5